NBKRedSpy/QM_StorageSort/README.md

 ## 3.0.0
 * Added space cargo screen sort.
 This functionality was previously available via the Sort To Tabs mod; However, the game now has a cargo distribution ability and that mod has been decommissioned.

-## 2.4.1
-* Multi version support.

-## 2.4.0
-* Drop All now always closes screen.
-Useful for muscle memory when opening a barrel and not realizing it was empty.

-## 2.3.0
-* MCM integration.

-## 2.1.0
-* Added "Drop One" command.

-## 2.0.1
-* Fixed mod config using key codes instead of the string version.
-* Thanks goes to Steam user Traveler for reporting this issue.

-## 2.0.0
-* Added Drop All key.